 Seung Chan was born in Seoul, (South) Korea.
 Since the age of 6, he has moved from one culture to another every 5 years or so.

-Slim has spent 18 years exploring the role of design & empathy in innovation.
+Slim has spent around 20 years exploring the role of design & empathy in innovation.
 He has spoken at Harvard Business School, Cornell Johnson School of Management, McGill’s Desautels Faculty of Management, Rotman School of Management, SAP TechEd, FUSE, and TEDx.
 He has also authored an award winning book titled Realizing Empathy: An Inquiry into the Meaning of Making.
-His past clients include American Eagle, Eaton, General Electric, Merill Lynch, Siemens, and Whirlpool.
+His past clients include American Eagle, Eaton, General Electric, Merill Lynch, SAP, Siemens, and Whirlpool.
 Innovation efforts he’s partaken have won numerous awards such as the CES innovation award.

-Slim’s journey started at MAYA Design helping fortune 500 companies innovate through human-centered design.
+Slim’s career started at MAYA Design helping fortune 500 companies innovate through human-centered design.
 From this experience, he learned that companies struggling to innovate have to overcome their unawareness & bias toward their customers before they can innovate.
 The muscle required to do so?
 Empathy.

 Slim now helps CEOs fertilize a culture of innovation.
 From this experience, he sees that CEOs are like artists: overwhelmed with so much uncertainty and complexity that it’s no wonder they feel lonely, isolated, and anxious.
 So he helps them manage or overcome the unawareness & bias underlying such uncertainty, complexity, loneliness, isolation, and anxiety.
 Why?
 So they can more effectively lead their organization through growth & innovation.
 How?
 By helping them develop the muscle required to do so.
 Empathy.